Dynamical Archetype Analysis: Autonomous Computation: Background

 \subsection{Methods to Compare and Reconstruct Dynamics}

-A variety of methods compare the geometry of neural representations in latent spaces, including Representational Similarity Analysis (RSA) \citep{kriegeskorte2008representational}, Canonical Correlation Analysis (CCA) \citep{raghu2017svcca}, Procrustes Shape Distance \citep{williams2021generalized}, and Stochastic Shape Distance (SSD), a probabilistic extension of Procrustes analysis \citep{duong2022representational, barbosa2025quantifying}; see also \citep{williams2024equivalence} for a broader comparison of such techniques.
-A recently proposed method, Dynamical Similarity Analysis (DSA), quantifies similarity between dynamical systems by comparing their local linearizations obtained through Dynamic Mode Decomposition (DMD) \citep{ostrow2024beyond}, thereby extending representational comparison beyond static geometry to include dynamics.
+A variety of methods compare the geometry of neural representations in latent spaces, including Representational Similarity Analysis (RSA) \citep{kriegeskorte2008representational,taylor2025framed}, Singular Vector Canonical Correlation Analysis (SVCCA) \citep{raghu2017svcca}, Procrustes Shape Distance \citep{williams2021generalized}, and Stochastic Shape Distance (SSD) \citep{lipshutz2024disentangling}, a probabilistic extension of Procrustes analysis \citep{duong2022representational, barbosa2025quantifying}; see also \citep{williams2024equivalence} for a broader comparison of such techniques.
+A recently proposed method, Dynamical Similarity Analysis (DSA)\citep{ostrow2023beyond}, quantifies similarity between dynamical systems by comparing their local linearizations obtained through Dynamic Mode Decomposition (DMD) \citep{schmid2010dynamic}, thereby extending representational comparison beyond static geometry to include dynamics.
 DSA constructs a high-dimensional embedding in which a nonlinear system is approximated by a linear vector field, capturing spatiotemporally coherent structure through so-called (truncated) Koopman modes.
 When the linearization faithfully captures the underlying Koopman eigenspectrum, this provides an estimate of how close the systems are to being topologically conjugate.
-However, the reliance on spectral truncation can obscure critical nonlinear features---such as limit cycles, bifurcations, or multistability---that are often essential to understanding neural dynamics and computation.
+However, the reliance on spectral truncation can obscure critical nonlinear features---such as limit cycles, bifurcations, or multistability---that are often essential to understanding neural dynamics and computation (see Supp.Sec.~\ref{sec:dsa_sanity}).
+Complementary approaches extend geometric comparison to settings where neural population dynamics are noisy or stochastic.
+Optimal transport–based metrics have been proposed to compare such systems by generalizing Procrustes shape distance to average trajectories and Stochastic Shape Distance (SSD) to marginal statistics or noise correlations \citep{nejatbakhsh2024comparing, lipshutz2024disentangling}.